 Responsible Party Step Procedure Legal 27 Develops a contract and returns the contract to the Contract Specialist.
 Contract Specialist 28 Contacts the recommended Vendor for the following: sends and requests two signed copies of the contract. an insurance certificate (if applicable) Form 1295 which is returned to the City Clerk The Contract Specialist returns the signed copy of the contract to Legal and requests an LAF.
 Legal 29 Reviews the signed contract and releases an LAF to the Contract Specialist.
 Contract Specialist 30 Will forward the two signed contracts and LAF to the Department.
 Department 31 Enters contract, evaluation matrix and Award Recommendation Letter into Legistar for a Council Agenda date and Council approval.
+The Department should schedule the agenda item for the earliest or next available meeting.
 City Clerk 32 Once approved by Council, the City Clerk will collect the Mayor's signature on the contract and will mail a copy of the executed contract to the Vendor and scan an executed copy of the contract into Laserfiche.
 Contract Specialist 33 Once the contract is approved by Council, the Contract Specialist will setup the contract in Munis and forward a copy of the signed contract to the department and the Purchaser.
 Note: this can take up to a week after the contract is approved.
 Department 34 Administers the contract and monitors Vendor performance.
-When ordering goods or services from non-encumbered contract, the Department will ente Munis requisition referencing the contract number to obtain a purchase order.
+When ordering goods or services from a non-encumbered contract, the Department will enter a Munis requisition referencing the contract number to obtain a purchase order.
 The Department will verify charges and approve invoices for payment against the contract.